 Over the next 22 years (and what ended up being the rest of his life) he dedicated his time to this passion project, building sculptural masterpieces that form a uniquely stunning garden.

 Exploring Las Pozas

 What You'll Find

-There's 36 concrete sculptures throughout the grounds, tangling into the natural surrounding elements — Floating staircases, archways echoing towering jungle pathways, giant petals, and so much more.
+There are 36 concrete sculptures throughout the grounds, tangling into the natural surrounding elements — Floating staircases, archways echoing towering jungle pathways, giant petals, and so much more.
 He spent millions of dollars and employed hundreds of locals to bring it all together.
 It's pretty amazing that we can see it all today!

 This video gives you a pretty good glimpse into what you'll find here.

 They're typically open from 9 AM until sunset, every day.
 The entrance fee is 100 MXN (about $5 USD).
 Some days of the week there's also a restaurant open, but make sure to bring snacks and water just in case.